Invaders violate ceasefire in Donbas six times

 News Censor.NET Incidents War in Ukraine

-Over the past day, February 24, Russian invaders violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas six times.
+November 22, six ceasefire violations were recorded in the Joint Forces Operation (JFO) area in Donbas.

 Censor.NET reports referring to the JFO press centre Facebook page.